titombo/Santander.Hacker.News/README.md

     You should share a public repository with us, that should include a README.md file which describes how to run the application, any assumptions you have made, and any enhancements or changes you would make, given the time.

-I am going to explain partially what I tought in each day and also taking into consideration that there was no time limit presented.
+I am going to explain partially what I tought in each day and what was coming to my mind throught this time:

 Day 1:
 I started coding it yesterday, 17/11/2025 after work, at 20:00 and finished at around 23:30.